pkra/proposal--server-side-math/README.md

-proposal: accessible math rendering in a JavaScript environment
+Accessible math rendering in a JavaScript environment
 ==========================

 A proposal.